PhilippeArnaudHiroux/NP_Service/python/README.md

 ```

 ## Create sockets
-There must be created a socket to send and a sochet to receive.
+There must be created a socket to send and a socket to receive.
 And give the sockets an adress to sent to or receive from.
 ```py
 context = zmq.Context()                                             #ZeroMQ context object
 socketSend = context.socket(zmq.PUSH)                               #SocketSend is to PUSH